ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/server/scaling-out/replication/write-assurance.markdown

 {CODE write_assurance_1@Server\ScalingOut\Replication\WriteAssurance.cs /}

-The Raven client will ping all of the replicas, waiting to see if the replication matches or exceeds the ETag that we just wrote.
+The Raven client will send a request to the server and wait until response, the server then will check if the replication matches or exceeds the ETag that we just wrote.
-You can specify the number of replicas that are required to consider the document write as "safe".
-Optionally, you can also provide a timeout, and if the nodes aren't reachable, you will get an error concerning this.
-As the result, the `WaitAsync` method returns the number of nodes that caught up to the specified ETag.
+You can specify the number of replicas that are required to consider the document write as "safe" (The replicas won't be bigger then the replication destination).
+Optionally, you can also provide a timeout, and if the server failed to check all the destination or they are not rechable, you will get an error concerning this.

 You can also use parameterless version of the `WaitAsync` method: